matrix-org/matrix-spec-proposals/proposals/2399-reporting-no-key-sent.md

 Currently, when this happens, there is no feedback given to the affected devices; devices that have not received keys do not know why they did not receive the key, and so cannot inform the user as to whether it is expected that the message cannot be decrypted.
-To address this, senders can send a message to devices indicating that they purposely did not send a megolm key.
+To address this, this proposal defines a message that senders can (optionally) send to devices indicating that they purposely did not send a megolm key.

 A similar issue happens with keyshare requests; devices are not informed when other devices decide not to send back keys, and so do not know whether to